jeandi7/jeandi7blog/content/posts/34-post/index.md

 date = 2025-12-05T00:18:52+01:00
 +++

-This part follows parts I to IV from Zanzibar SpiceDB-like Reader.
+This part follows parts I to V from Zanzibar SpiceDB-like Reader.

 Part V integrate the permission feature and this part VI integrate the drawing generation (= semantic part)